gabriellenoelle/gabriellenoelle/README.md

 # About Me
 - 👋 Hi, I’m <b>Gabrielle Noelle Donald</b>!
 I consider myself a lifelong student -- always curious, always learning, and always improving
 - 👀 Stay-at-home mother looking to get back into the industry; over 1 year professional experience
-- 👾 Certificate in Full-Stack Software Engineering/Coding from UCF
+- 👾 Certificate in Full-Stack Software Engineering from UCF
 - 💯 Bachelor's degree in Anthropology/Archaeology from USF
 - 📫 How to reach me: gabrielle.donald8@gmail.com 📨
 - ☎ (727) 742-7237